ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-13.md

 <p/>

-You can think of `unwrap_or` as being "strict" or "eager" in its evaluation of the `default` parameter - it always evaluates the default value on `Ok` and `Err`. `unwrap_or_else` can be thought of as "lazy" or "evaluated when needed" - it only runs when the value returned is an `Err`.
+You can think of `unwrap_or` as being "strict" or "eager" in its evaluation of the `default` parameter - it always evaluates the default value on `Ok` and `Err`.
+The `op` function in `unwrap_or_else` can be thought of as "lazy" or "evaluated when needed" - it only runs when the value returned is an `Err` (as functions can only get called with their input parameters).

 <p/>

-In general prefer `or_else` version of a function if you don't want your code running until there is a reason to.
-The `_or` variant is fine if your default value is a constant or has been already evaluated.
+In general prefer the `or_else` version of a function if you don't want your code running until there is an `Err`.
+The `_or` variant is fine if your `default` value is a constant or has been already evaluated.

 Continue on to [Summary](2024-01-24-working-with-rust-result-part-14.html)